 The decision on whether a process should be insourced or outsourced, and the effective management of these transitions, can be critical to the performance of the supply chain and the success of a business.

 Setting up or changing your outsourcing is a major step that doesn’t always deliver what you expect.
 You may be considering change because outsourcing is not working well (maybe it never did) or internal/external circumstances may have changed sufficiently to warrant a review.
 Thorough analysis and deep commercial insight are required to select the right activities to outsource, choose suppliers, create the right commercial terms, and manage successfully.
 Once a sound decision is made, a detailed execution plan, tailored to the specific situation, will enable you to achieve the results you want.
-At PIP we are seeing an increasing number of clients looking to change their outsourcing arrangements, and we’ve found that a number of our tried-and-tested tools are helpful before, during and after the transition.
+We are seeing an increasing number of clients looking to change their outsourcing arrangements, and we’ve found that a number of our tried-and-tested tools are helpful before, during and after the transition.

-PIP’s approaches to improving contractor management leads to improved performance, faster cycle times, lower service costs, and in many cases fewer contractors performing the same work.
+Our approaches to improving contractor management leads to improved performance, faster cycle times, lower service costs, and in many cases fewer contractors performing the same work.

 Most organisations use a number of contractors to get work done.
 Often, however, these contractors are not tightly managed, and their costs are poorly controlled.
 In many instances, the business cases for outsourcing the work to contractors were not rigorously laid out.

-PIP has extensive experience in effective contractor management through our continuous improvement work, and we can help you develop a professional system for managing your contractor workforce.
+We have extensive experience in effective contractor management through our continuous improvement work, and we can help you develop a professional system for managing your contractor workforce.
 We will assist you to achieve cost savings, better supplier/client relationships, higher-quality suppliers and reduced financial and safety risk.